oracle-livelabs/database-maa/zdm-physical-offline/migrate-db/migrate-db.md

     </copy>
     ```

-    You will receive the below output.
+    You will receive the below output which shows that there are 2 rows in HR01.EMP table.

     ![Image showing output of select statement from source database](./images/source-select.png)